-- Arming Mode — a mode whereby the hotplug attack device facilitates convenient payload and loot transfer, such as acting as benign USB mass storage, network device or serial interface.
+Arming Mode — a mode whereby the USB Rubber Ducky facilitates convenient payload and loot transfer by acting as USB mass storage.

-- Target — the computing device on which the payload will be deployed.
+Target — the computing device (or "Host") on which the payload will be deployed.

 Learn the basics of the original DuckyScript language from this one example alone.